 Maybe it is true… “the more things change, the more they stay the same”!
 But the Gospel continues to challenge us.

-Articles for Catholic social teaching and doctrine
+Catholic social teaching and doctrine

 If civic dialogue about the needs of the poor and marginalized is going to move forward, Virtues can point the way.